 - Diagnostic Imaging: X-rays and MRIs will be conducted to confirm exactly where the pain is coming from.

-Traditional Treatment Options Vs. Stem Cells For Bulging Disc
+Traditional Treatment Options Vs. Our Services For Bulging Disc

 If your doctor determines that your pain is stemming from a bulging disc, you’ll likely be given several treatment options to choose from.
 Similar to most bodily injuries, your options will likely include pain medications, muscle relaxers, anti-inflammatory drugs, cortisone injections, physical therapy, and surgery.